thunder/thunder-documentation/update-2-to-3.md

 composer require burdamagazinorg/infinite_theme:~1.0 --no-update
 ```
 ### Updating fb_instant_articles
-If you are using the fb_instant_articles, please note that the RSS feed url will change
+In case you are using the fb_instant_articles, please note that the RSS feed url will change
 and therefore needs to be updated in the facebook account.

 When updating while fb_instant_articles is enabled, there will be an error message like `The "fiafields" plugin does not exist.
 Valid plugin IDs for Drupal\views\Plugin\ViewsPluginManager are: ...`